-The total volume of second charge lending reached £71m in October, a £19m rise on September, according to Loans Warehouse.
+The total volume of lending reached £71m in October, a £19m rise on September, according to Loans Warehouse.

-Looking to the average completion time for second charge loans, this declined by one day, from 12 days in September, to 11 days in October, and the average term was noted at 14 years.
+Looking to the average completion time, this declined by one day, from 12 days in September to 11 days in October, and the average term was noted at 14 years.

 Matt Tristram, managing director or Loans Warehouse, said: “The message from the secured loan industry this month is very clear, it is business as usual in lockdown two.
 With no significant changes or restrictions to criteria announced following the PM’s announcement of a second lockdown.